mpievolbio-scicomp/cancer_sim/paper.md

 observable when they already contain millions of cells, (ii) seeding of metastases, and (iii) cancer cell dormancy [@Altrock2015].

+### Statement of Need
+Advanced cancer simulation software [@waclaw2015] often exhibit a prohibitively steep learning curve especially for new students in the field of somatic evolution of cancer.
+A software package that is accessible, simple to use, and yet covers the essential biological processes of cancer growth is needed to provide an entry point for students and newcomers to mathematical oncology.

+### Cancer growth model
 Here we present `CancerSim`, a software that simulates somatic evolution of tumours.
-The software produces virtual spatial tumours with variable extent of intra tumour genetic heterogeneity and realistic mutational profiles (i.e. the order of appearance of mutations and their distribution among tumour cells).
+The software produces virtual spatial tumours with variable extent of intra tumour genetic heterogeneity and realistic mutational profiles (i.e., the order of appearance of mutations and their distribution among tumour cells).
 Simulated tumours can be virtually sampled at random or in specified positions.
 By binning the frequency of mutations in